AndreFrigo/delaunay-triangulation/README.md

-# delauney-triangulation
+# delaunay-triangulation
-Python algorithm to compute the Delauney triangulation given a set of points
+Python algorithm to compute the Delaunay triangulation given a set of points Execute with: python main.py input.txt
+Algorithm description, implementation and execution is described in Delaunay_triangulation.pdf